Skip to main content

 A transparent process

-Our team, including right-of-way (ROW) agents and/or other project representatives, will continue coordinating with landowners throughout the project development process.
+Those who own property along the MN PUC-approved final route will receive additional communications from the project team, including a landowner information booklet highlighting next steps, and other project specific information.
+Our right-of-way (ROW) agents are also in the process of reaching out to landowners, so if you haven’t been contacted yet, you’ll receive a phone call shortly from your ROW agent.
+We'll continue coordinating with landowners throughout construction and restoration.
 We're committed to keeping you involved every step of the way, and if you have questions or concerns, our project team is here to work with you!

 As part of our commitment to landowners, we'll work with you to restore property impacted by the project or provide compensation for damage to crops, fences, or other property.
 Learn more in our FAQ section.